Last updated

 Key features

-• Sales automation: Automates sales tasks like lead management, deal tracking, and follow-up actions, crucial for managing leads, customers, and investors efficiently in video production.
+• Sales automation: Automates sales tasks like lead management, deal tracking, and follow-up actions, helpful for managing clients in video production teams of 20-50 people.

 Pros

-• Affordability: Zoho CRM offers competitive pricing, making it accessible for video production startups and small businesses.
+• Affordability: Zoho CRM offers competitive pricing starting at $14/user/month, making it cost-effective for video production teams of 20-50 people.

 Cons